AK-47-D/cms/src/main/resources/static/manage/bower_components/bootstrap-table/docs/_i18n/en/documentation/table-options.md

         <td>undefined</td>
         <td>
         Sets the locale to use (i.e. <code>'fr-CA'</code>).
 Locale files must be pre-loaded.
-        Allows for fallback locales, if loaded, in the following order:<br>
+        Allows for fallback locales, if loaded, in the following menuOrder:<br>
         <ol>
         <li>First tries for the locale as specified,</li>
         <li>Then tries the locale with <code>'_'</code> translated to